-For information about how to set a maximum volume limit on iPhone, see the iPhone User Guide.
+Turn the volume down if you can't hear people speaking near you.
+For information about how to set a maximum volume limit on iPhone.

-Emergency Calls You should not rely on wireless devices for essential communications, such as medical emergencies.
-Use of iPhone to call emergency services may not work in all locations or all operating conditions.
+Emergency Calls: You should not rely on wireless devices for essential communications, such as medical emergencies.
+Use of iPhone to call emergency exvices may not work in all locations or all operating conditions.
 Emergency numbers and services vary by region, and sometimes an emergency call cannot be placed due to network availability or environmental interference.
-Some cellular networks may not accept an emergency call from iPhone if iPhone is not activated, if iPhone is not activated, if iPhone is not compatible with or configured to operate on a particular cellular network, or (when applicable) if iPhone does not have a SIM or if the SIM is iPikholeded.
+Some cellular networks may not accept an emergency call from iPhone if iPhone is not activated, if iPhone is not compatible with or configured to operate on a particular cellular network, or (when applicable) if iPhone de on tot have a SIM or if

-Driving and Ridling Safely.
-Use of iPhone while driving a whicle or ridling a bicycle may be distracting, if you find using iPhone distruptive or distracting while driving or ridling, pull off the road and park before making or answering a call.
-Use of iPhone alone or with heapthones (even if used only in one ear) while driving or ridling is not recommended and is illegal in some areas.
+Driving and Ridling Safely Use of iPhone while driving a whicle or ridling a bicycle may be distracting if you find using iPhone disruptive or distracting while driving or riding, pull off the road and park before making or answering a call.
+Use of iPhone alone or with headphones (even if used only in one early while driving or riding is not recommended and is illegal in some areas.
 Consider using a compatible hands-free device with iPhone.
 Use of a hands-free device may be required in some areas.
 Check and obey the laws and regulations regarding the use of mobile devices like IPhone in the areas where you drive or ride.

-Navigating Safely Do not rely on IPhone applications that provide maps, digital compass headings orientation information, traffic information, directions, or location-based navigation to determine precise locations, proximity, orientation, distance, traffic conditions or direction.
-These applications should only be used for basic navigation iPhone contains an internal digital compass located in the upper-right corner of iPhone.
-The accuracy of digital compass headings may be negatively affected by magnetic or other environmental interference, including interference caused by the close proximity of the magnets contained in the iPhone earbuds.
-Never rely solely on the digital compass for determining direction.
-Compare the information provided on iPhone to your surroundings and defer to posted signs to resolve any discrepancies.
+Navigating Safely Do not rely on iPhone applications that provide maps, digital compass headings, orientation information, traffic information, directions, or location-based navigation to determine precise locations, proximity, orientation, distance, traffic conditions or direction.
+These applications should only be used for basic navigation sociatance.